alexstacey/GE2019-postal-vote-data/README.md

 The data can be viewed [here](https://github.com/alexstacey/GE2019-postal-vote-data/blob/master/GE2019-results.csv) or downloaded [here](https://raw.githubusercontent.com/alexstacey/GE2019-postal-vote-data/master/GE2019-results.csv).

 ## Help Wanted
-COntributions are welcome so if you have any of the missing data or would like to help gather some of it by submitting FOI requests to the relevant authority, you can do so in the following way:
+Contributions are welcome so if you have any of the missing data or would like to help gather some of it by submitting FOI requests to the relevant authority, you can do so in the following way:

 1. Check the data in the CSV file to see what data is missing - to avoid making duplicate requests or asking for data we already have.
 Let's not submit multiple requests to the same authorities.
 2. Find the Freedom of Information email address or form on the website of the relevant council or authority.